 Should you need any advice or guidance, or wish to share information about your child, please contact the school’s main office on (01733) 262878.
 The class teacher will then either call you back or email, if you prefer.

-Our Pastoral and Behavioural Manager, Mrs Debbie Shaw
+Our Safeguarding and Welfare Manager, Mrs Debbie Shaw

 Whilst the teacher and their team work with your child on a daily basis, and know and understand your child’s needs best, more specialist or commissioned support may sometimes be required to ensure that their holistic needs are met.

-In such cases, you may be referred to meet with the school’s Pastoral and Behavioural Manager, who can support you with many issues:
+In such cases, you may be referred to meet with the school’s Safeguarding and Welfare Manager, who can support you with many issues:

 - Early Help Assessments (formerly CAF) for commissioned support and extra help in managing and progressing the needs of your child.